What is the Risk-Free Rate of Return?

 - Rental Rate:- It is the real return over the investment period for lending the funds.

-- Maturity risk or Investment risk: It is the risk that is related to the investment’s principal market value, i.e., it can be a rise or fall during the period to maturity as a function of changes in the general level of interest rates.
+- Maturity risk or Investment risk: It is the risk related to the investment’s principal market value, i.e., it can be a rise or fall during the period to maturity as a function of changes in the general level of interest rates.

 CAPM describes the relationship between systematic risk and expected return.
 It determines the fairest price for the investment based on risk, potential returns & other factors.